dilsara-sandun/dilsara-sandun/README.md

 * 🛠️ Managed and maintained a **500-seat enterprise estate**, consistently ensuring a **99.8% uptime**.
 * 🐧 Expert in **Windows and Linux server administration**, patching, performance monitoring, and hardware troubleshooting.
 * 🛡️ Active **Threat Hunter and CTF practitioner** on platforms like TryHackMe, Hack The Box (HTB), and PortSwigger Web Security Academy.
-* 📝 Currently holding a **UK Graduate Route Visa** with immediate, unrestricted right to work.

 ---